-This Nebraska DMV practice test, with multiple choice questions, is intended to help you prepare for the Nebraska written knowledge test that is required before you can get your driver’s license.
-Passing the Nebraska DMV permit test is as easy as 1 2 3 using our online interactive driving practice tests with high quality images.
-Study for this driver’s license practice test is completely free.
+This Nebraska DMV practice test, with multiple-choice questions, is intended to help you prepare for the Nebraska written knowledge test that is required before you can get your driver’s license.
+Passing the Nebraska DMV permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
+The study for this driver’s license practice test is completely free.

 Have you taken a Nebraska DMV practice test?